Leopold McClintock: Bulldog sounding expedition

 In 1860, McClintock took command of the paddle steamer Bulldog as part of an expedition to determine the feasibility of carrying a telegraph line from Europe to America via the Faroe Islands, Iceland, and Greenland.
 The Fox, commanded by Allen Young who had already accompanied McClintock on the search Franklin as sailing master, also took part.
 The northern telegraph route was a proposition by Colonel Taliaferro Shaffner.
 Although McClintock reported in favour of executing the plan, it never came to fruition.

 Later life

 In 1865 McClintock was elected a Fellow of the Royal Society.
 From 1865 to 1868, he was appointed Commodore Jamaica Division, and he superintended Jamaica Dockyard.
 From 1872 to 1877, McClintock was admiral-superintendent of Portsmouth Dockyard.
 In 1879, he was appointed commander-in-chief of the North America and West Indies Station aboard the flagship HMS Northampton.
 McClintock retired from the Royal Navy in 1884 as a rear admiral.
 In 1882 he was elected an Elder Brother of Trinity House, and served actively in that capacity.
 He died on 17 November 1907 and was buried at Kensington Cemetery.

 Family

-McClintock unsuccessfully contested a seat in parliament for the borough of Drogheda, but while there he made the acquaintance of Annette Dunlop, and married her in 1870.
-There were several children, including:
+McClintock unsuccessfully contested a seat in parliament for the borough of Drogheda, but while there he made the acquaintance of Annette Delap, (later changed to Dunlop) and married her in 1870.
+She was the daughter of Robert Foster Delap (1809–1875) and Hon.
+Anna Elizabeth Foster (later Skeffington) 1817-1901.
+Robert Foster Delap's father, William Drummond Delap, changed their surname to Dunlop in 1861 by Special Licence.There were five children, including: